Quantum Field as a quantum cellular automaton: the Dirac free evolution in one dimension: The one particle-sector of the Dirac automaton

-The ultimate aim of this approach to QFT is clearly the connection to phenomenology.
-In the last section we will provide a bound from an optimization over all possible experimental setups of the probability of discriminating between the Dirac automaton and usual Dirac evolution.
-This is a powerful result, both from the theoretical and the phenomenological point of view, since it allows to verify the theoretical discriminability between the two theories, giving insights on the most suitable experimental scenario where searching for violations of the usual Dirac evolution.
-However, the huge class of experimental setups considered in the derivation of the bound includes also configurations non realizable with the present technology.

-In this section we explore the behaviour of the Dirac QCA for the one-particle states of quantum field theory.
-We consider initial states whose momentum distribution is smoothly peaked around some $k_0$, namely
+In this section we explore the behavior of one particle states of the Dirac QCA.
+In particular we will consider initial states whose momentum distribution is smoothly peaked around some $k_0$, namely

 where $g(k,0)\in C^\infty_0[-\pi,\pi]$ is a smooth function satisfying the bound